agapiR/agentic-semantic-layer/README.md

 ## Setup

 - We use OpenAI for our LLM agents.
 You will need to configure the OpenAI credentials.
-Copy OAI_CONFIG_LIST_sample to ./notebook folder, name to OAI_CONFIG_LIST, and set the correct configuration.
+Copy OAI_CONFIG_LIST_sample, name to OAI_CONFIG_LIST, and set the correct configuration.

 ## Contact
 Your support in improving this work is greatly appreciated!
 If you have any questions or feedback, please send an email to rissaki.a@northeastern.edu.